Goinza/Plugins-for-SRPG-Studio/README.md

   as long as that number has not been used already for some other class. \
   This is used in some plugins as a value for some custom parameters.
 For example, a plugin could need the ID of a skill in the custom parameter of an unit.
 If the skill has ID 15, the something like {skill:15} could be used in some plugin. \
-  Note that by default, the software doesn't show the ID's of the objects in the database.
+  Note that by default, the engine doesn't show the ID's of the objects in the database.
 To make them visible, you need to go to Tools->Options->Data and check the option "Display id next to data name". \

   #### Compatibility issues